Type A Expmt Part 1 Exercise 2: Standard Uncertainty on the Mean

 a) Compare the mean values for the ball’s position.
 How big are the differences between these mean values?

 b) Compare the standard deviations for the three runs.
-Are they similar, different, how does their size compare to the differences in the mean values for the ball’s position that you found?
+Are they similar?
+How many, of the 3 ranges you calculated, overlap?
+How do the standard deviation sizes compare to the differences in the mean values for the ball’s position?

 c) Based on your experiments, do you think that the standard deviation is a good estimate for the uncertainty on the mean value?
 Why or why not?